Attleboro area firefighters helped battle large mill fire

-Numerous fire departments, including from Attleboro, North Attleboro and other area fire departments, battled a large mill building fire on the Pawtucket/Central Falls line Saturday morning.
+Numerous fire departments, including from Attleboro, North Attleboro and other area fire departments, battled a large mill building fire on the Pawtucket/Central Falls line Saturday.

 Smoke from the massive blaze was reported to have floated over Attleboro and even Rehoboth, and flames were said to be seen from miles away, including from Interstate 95 and 195 near Fall River.